 - Be very specific.
-For a manual test step – ‘enter first name’, you can say enter any 5 character name.
+For a manual test step – ‘enter the first name’, you can say enter any 5 character name.
 While testing, a tester can type “Swati” or “seela” or anything else.
-But for a tool it can’t make such suppositions.
+But for a tool, it can’t make such suppositions.
 Therefore, provide exact values.

 Section #10: Reports/results

 - Script execution results are also technical and might not be easily understood by the rest of the teams.
 Plan on writing detailed results to notepad or excel sheets as an additional measure.